Skip to Content

 Best Maui Resorts for Families

-Maui family resorts are becoming quite the thing lately!
+Maui family resorts have become quite the thing lately!
 We’ve primarily stayed at the Honua Kai in Kaanapali, but we’ve been researching the best Maui hotels for kids for future trips.

 One tip: Check Costco for Maui family vacation packages with car rental, hotel, and airfare before you book anything.